 A non-refundable application fee of 5 000 CZK is due at the time of submission.
 Applications are considered complete when all requested documents and the application fee have been received.

 Step 2: Entrance Exams/Interviews

 Once your completed application is received by the Admissions Team, we will contact you to schedule the entrance exams and/or interviews.
-Students must be present in Prague for the entrance exams; these exams are not available online.
 Students do not need to prepare, and we don’t want them to feel nervous.
 This is only one of several pieces of information considered as we determine acceptance and grade placement.
 Students should get a good night’s sleep and eat a healthy breakfast.
 They don’t need to bring anything.

 The following details will give you and your child an idea of what to expect:

 Grade 1 – Readiness Interview: Your child will have an interview* with our Grade 1 teacher.
 This usually takes about an hour.
+This interview can only take place in person, in Prague.
 During the interview the teacher will determine the following: